JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/working_with_text.md

 To register the action, we must add the corresponding elements to the [`<actions>`](plugin_configuration_file.md#idea-plugin__actions) section of the plugin configuration file [plugin.xml](%gh-sdk-samples-master%/editor_basics/src/main/resources/META-INF/plugin.xml).
 For more information, refer to the [](creating_actions_tutorial.md#registering-a-custom-action) section.
-The `EditorIllustrationAction` action is registered in the group `EditorPopupMenu` so it will be available from the context menu when focus is on the editor:
+The `EditorIllustrationAction` action is registered in the group `EditorPopupMenu` so it will be available from the context menu when the focus is on the editor:

 ```xml
 <action